Mutiu123/Medical-Insurance-Premium-prediction-System/README.md

      pip install -r requirements.txt
      ```

-3. **Run the Streamlit App**:
+3. **Run the Streamlight App**:
-   - In the same terminal or command prompt, execute the following command to run the Streamlit app:
+   - In the same terminal or command prompt, execute the following command to run the Streamlight app:
      ```
-     streamlit run app.py
+     streamlet run app.py
      ```
    - This will start the local development server, and you'll see a message indicating that the app is running.
    - Open your web browser and visit `http://localhost:8501` (or the URL provided in the terminal) to access the interactive web app.